mimblewimble/grin/doc/dandelion/simulation.md

 ## T = 30

-B runs out of patience, flips a coin, broadcasts the tx to its stem relay and starts the embargo timer for this tx.
+B runs out of patience, flips a coin, broadcasts the transaction to its stem relay and starts the embargo timer for this transaction.

 ![t = 30](images/t30.png)